 So how does Swagbucks work, you wonder?
 It’s pretty simple.
-Use their search bar instead of Google when you need to look something up, and get randomly rewarded with “Swagbucks” to redeem.
-You can also take surveys, print coupons, redeem friends, honestly I don’t remember all the ways to redeems (the ways I listed are the ones I use).
-Read more here, or go here to sign up for your own account.
+Use their search bar instead of Google when you need to look something up and get randomly rewarded with “Swagbucks” to redeem.
+You can also take surveys, print coupons, and redeem friends.
+Honestly, I don’t remember all the ways to redeem them (the ways I listed are the ones I use).
+Read more about Swagbucks here, or go here to sign up for your own account.

 Shop through eBates

 Admittedly, eBates doesn’t deal in a lot of food, but you can earn up to 10% cash back by going to Restaurant.com through them.
 Now THAT’s a worthwhile extra click on your way to score restaurant gift cards.
 In addition, you can do a lot of your other shopping through eBates to earn cash back and use those checks when you cash them (because, oh yes, they send you real checks to cash into real money at your bank) to fund your restaurant trips.